UC-Davis-molecular-computing/scadnano-python-package/CONTRIBUTING.md

 3. Ensure all unit tests pass.

 4. In the Python repo, ensure that the documentation is generated without errors.
 First, run `pip install sphinx sphinx_rtd_theme`.
-Then, from within the subfolder `doc`, run the command `make html` (or `make.bat html` on Windows), ensure there are no errors, and inspect the documentation it generates in the folder `build`.
+This installs [Sphinx](https://www.sphinx-doc.org/en/master/), which is the most well-supported documentation generator for Python.
+(It's not very friendly, the syntax for things like links in docstrings is awkward, but it's well supported, so we use it.)
+Then, from within the subfolder `doc`, run the command `make html` (or `make.bat html` on Windows), ensure there are no errors, and inspect the documentation it generates in the folder `_build`.

 5. Create a PR to merge changes from dev into master.